Skip to main content

 363 Sale Process and DIP Financing

-The bankruptcy is structured as a 363 sale with compressed timelines designed to preserve going-concern value, maintain continuity of care for residents, and provide a path to new ownership under a mission-aligned non-profit operator.
+The bankruptcy is structured as a 363 sale with compressed timelines and a planned auction.

 Stalking horse bid from LSMNJ.
 Lutheran Social Ministries of New Jersey is serving as stalking horse bidder for all or substantially all of the debtors' assets.
 LSMNJ is a New Jersey-based non-profit that provides hospitality, healing, and hope to those in New Jersey who need care, working with over 200 Lutheran congregations across the state.
 The organization serves more than 2,700 individuals at 18 locations, operating affordable senior housing communities, continuing care communities, PACE programs, and home care services.
-Its Crane's Mill facility in West Caldwell includes 281 independent living apartments and cottages, 48 assisted living suites, 22 memory support suites, and 56 skilled nursing beds—demonstrating capacity to operate facilities similar to SpiriTrust's communities.
+Its Crane's Mill facility in West Caldwell includes 281 independent living apartments and cottages, 48 assisted living suites, 22 memory support suites, and 56 skilled nursing beds.

 SpiriTrust described the bankruptcy as a strategic move designed to strengthen the foundation of the organization and ensure the long-term vitality of its six senior living communities.
 The organization stated that all day-to-day aspects of life at SpiriTrust Lutheran—including healthcare, dining, programming, and amenities—would continue uninterrupted, with staff expected to remain in place.
 However, LSMNJ may not be the ultimate buyer, as the acquisition must be approved by the bankruptcy court and will be subject to competing offers at auction.